fightforthefuture/TeamFutureForFirefox/README.md

 ### How to QA
 Step 1 - Click the `Cat icon`.
 Step 2 - Visit any website.
-Step 3 - If you see any bugs, please [make an issue in GitHub](https://github.com/fightforthefuture/TeamFutureForFirefox/issues/new), noting the URL you were on.
+Step 3 - Please [note issues](https://github.com/fightforthefuture/TeamFutureForFirefox/issues/new) in GitHub.
+Including the URL and a short description helps a lot.

-(Optional) Repeat from Step 1.
+Repeat the process, if you have time.
+We really appreciate the help!